Key Takeaways

 The difficulty with messaging is that certain words and phrases can come off as rote and insincere.
 Saying “I’m sorry for the inconvenience” or even “We appreciate your business” sounds impersonal.

-Although you may have to work a little harder over messaging, these types of comments and compliments show customers that you’re a real person and you’re interested in them as a real person, too.
+Although you may have to work a little harder on messaging, these types of comments and compliments show customers that you’re a real person and you’re interested in them as a real person, too.

 This is an old customer service trick that works very well over messaging, plus it’s a quick way to build rapport.
 Try to turn your phrases so that they remain positive, even if you’re saying something negative.